peterwoods-io/peter-config/README.md

 		exec zsh

-7. If you want the `powerline-shell` fancy PS1, run `repi` to bootstrap it and set it up properly:
+7. If you want the `powerline-shell` fancy prompt, run `repi` to bootstrap it and set it up properly:

 		repi

+### Customization

-8. Add any customizations you want during shell init in one of two ways:
+Add any customizations you want during shell init in one of two ways:

-	a.
-Modify `~/.zshrc`.
+* Modify `~/.zshrc`.
 This is particularly useful if you want to customize the plugins that `oh-my-zsh` loads as you can specify them before the `oh-my-zsh` init.
+See the commented line in `~/.zshrc` for more info about `oh-my-zsh` plugins.

-	b.
-Add other customizations to `~/.peterconfig/custom/` as `*.zsh` files.
+* Add other customizations to `~/.peterconfig/custom/` as `*.zsh` files.
 These files will be sourced in alphabetical order during shell init, after `oh-my-zsh` initializes.
 This folder is ignored by git so it won't dirty the repo if you put your own customizations in there.
 See `~/.peterconfig/config/` for examples of files used to set up the config.

 ## Removal
 If you want to get rid of things, use the following steps: